 The Flying Burrito Brothers opened for the Rolling Stones at Altamont in December 1969 and can be seen in the concert film Gimme Shelter.
 Keith Richards asked Kleinow to add a steel guitar to their recording of “Wild Horses”; and Parsons obtained permission for the Flying Burrito Brothers to record the song as well.
 Kleinow played on two more albums by the group, Burrito De Luxe (1970) and The Flying Burrito Brothers (1971).

-He did session work with Joe Cocker (Joe Cocker, 1969) and Delaney and Bonnie (To Bonnie from Delaney, 1970) and was to work on Little Feat albums including Sailin’ Shoes (1972); he also added steel guitar to records by Frank Zappa (Waka/Jawaka, 1972), the Bee Gees (Life in a Tin Can, 1973), John Lennon (Mind Games, 1973) and Fleetwood Mac (Heroes are Hard to Find, 1974).
+He did session work with Joe Cocker (Joe Cocker, 1969) and Delaney and Bonnie (To Bonnie from Delaney, 1970) and worked on Little Feat albums including Sailin’ Shoes (1972); he also added steel guitar to records by Frank Zappa (Waka/Jawaka, 1972), the Bee Gees (Life in a Tin Can, 1973), John Lennon (Mind Games, 1973) and Fleetwood Mac (Heroes are Hard to Find, 1974).

 Only a handful of steel guitarists have made their influence felt beyond country music and Sneaky Pete Kleinow was among the ranking one’s of them.
 He is noted for his work with the Flying Burrito Brothers but scores of country-rock records featured his playing.
 More often than not, the steel guitar is used for melancholy, reflective songs, but Kleinow saw its possibilities as a rock instrument and would ensure that it was strongly amplified.
 As a result, he was described as “the Jimi Hendrix of the steel guitar”.